-Students falling below mastery in any course at the end of the academic year will be required to enroll in summer school.
+Students falling below mastery (75%) in any course at the end of the academic year will be required to enroll in summer school.

-GTCHS will host summer school for those students having a final grade in any of the listed courses between a 70-79.
+GTCHS will host summer school for those students having a final grade between 70 and 74 in any of the courses below.